 Can I just walk away from my business?

 Whether you can just walk away from your business depends on the type of business you run.
-If you have a brick-and-mortar establishment, debts, ongoing contracts, vendors, employees, assets, and a formal corporate structure, you will likely have to take some legal steps before walking away from your business to avoid penalties, fines, or worse.
+If you have a brick-and-mortar establishment, debts, ongoing contracts, vendors, employees, assets, and a formal corporate structure, you will likely have to take some legal steps before walking away from your business to avoid penalties, fines, or other consequences.

 Stay and lean on managers

-If you have hired a reliable manager for your business, stepping away could be as simple as adding a few more responsibilities to that manager's plate.
+If you have a reliable manager for your business, stepping away could be as simple as adding a few more responsibilities to that manager's plate.
 Unless your business relies on your own unique talents, hiring a manager can often free up your time to pursue other ventures, or just enjoy life.

 Sell or dissolve your business